 - Use their customer loyalty to their advantage

 - Use tactics to beat others on pricing

 While a startup may not enjoy these benefits, it still can:

 - Be more customer-oriented because of their small size

 - Not be affected by bureaucracy as much as giants

 - Stay on the edge of the market with no problem

 - Adjust to the drastic changes brought up in the market

 2. Create your own signature

-In Blue Ocean Strategy, author Renee Mauborgne gives a clear-cut advice of not diving into the “blood-red section of water” where firms are “ripping each other apart”.
-Instead, what a new startup should do is sidestep from that war, should “look for opportunities” and “create your own clear space in the market.”
+In Blue Ocean Strategy, author Renee Mauborgne gives clear-cut advice of not diving into the “blood-red section of water” where firms are “ripping each other apart”.
+Instead, what a new startup should do is sidestep that war, should “look for opportunities” and “create your own clear space in the market.”